Campbell v. Galloway

 In December 2001, Campbell was transferred to a patrol team headed up by Klingenschmidt.
 It was Burgess, however, who completed Campbell’s evaluation in February 2002.
 The evaluation gave Campbell a “needs improvement” rating in every individual category and “needs improvement” in her overall rating.
 “Needs improvement” is the lowest rating that can be given, and receiving that rating precludes an officer from receiving a pay increase.
 The evaluation recommended that the routine probationary period which Campbell began when she was promoted to Police Officer I be extended for sixty days.
 Chief Galloway and the town manager approved the evaluation.

 Campbell believed that the evaluation was unfair, and she filed a grievance challenging it.
-Campbell arrived early for the March 12 grievance hearing and found Chief Galloway, Burgess, and Klingenschmidt meeting alone in Galloway's office.
+Campbell arrived early for the March 12 grievance hearing and found Chief Galloway, Burgess, and Klingen-schmidt meeting alone in Galloway’s office.
 The meeting ended about an hour later and the three men then convened the grievance hearing.
 Campbell believed that the men had already decided the outcome of the hearing, and she refused to participate in the hearing except to ask that the grievance proceed to the next step in the process.

 Campbell sent a letter to Chief Galloway the next day to set out her concerns about the grievance hearing.
 She complained that Klingenschmidt had raised his voice when she refused to discuss her grievance.
-She stated that she believed Klingenschmidt had threatened her when he called her a disgruntled employee and told her that he would be watching her for the next sixty days.
+She stated that she believed Klingen-schmidt had threatened her when he called *264 her a disgruntled employee and told her that he would be watching her for the next sixty days.

 On March 18, 2002, Campbell filed an EEOC charge alleging gender discrimination and retaliation.
 Chief Galloway received a copy of the charge a few days later.
 On April 3, a second-step hearing on Campbell’s grievance was held.
 Campbell asked that the matter proceed to the next step because Galloway did not render a decision at the second-step hearing.
 Campbell was fired before the third-step hearing was held.

-Campbell's firing came a few days after an incident that happened on April 4, 2002.
+Campbell’s firing came a few days after an incident that happened on April 4, 2002.
 That night, Klingenschmidt, Sergeant Tim Mercer, and Officer Jack Austin became involved in a high-speed chase with a truck driven by Carlton Terry.
 When Terry pulled into a parking lot and ran from his truck, Mercer began chasing him.
 Austin arrived on the scene, and he also began chasing Terry.
 Mercer stopped chasing when his flashlight quit working, but Austin was still chasing Terry.
+Campbell arrived on the scene in her patrol car, drove past Austin and around the block.
+Campbell contends that she did not see Terry but thought she saw someone going behind nearby houses and that she was trying to cut him off with the car.
+When Campbell stopped her patrol car, Austin came out from behind the houses where he was searching and asked for her flashlight, and together they looked for Terry.

 Free access — add to your briefcase to read the full text and ask questions with AI